This post may contain affiliate links. Please read our privacy policy.

-Now, let’s talk about this shrimp stir fry, because perhaps that’s what you are actually interested in.
-It’s absurdly flavorful, thanks to the oyster sauce and the hoisin sauce.
-Make sure to start the rice before you start the shrimp because otherwise your shrimp will be done first, no kidding.
-This hoisin shrimp recipe is fast, it’s flavorful, and it’s simple as can be, as long as you have a few very useful Asian pantry ingredients on hand.
-If you like Asian food, do consider investing in these $3-5 staples—it will open up a whole of fresh fast cooking, and cut your dependence on the take-out Asian food situation.
+This hoisin shrimp stir fry recipe is also fast, and it’s as simple as can be, as long as you have a few very useful Asian pantry ingredients on hand.
+If you like Asian food, do consider investing in these staples, which are very affordable.
+Some well-chosen Asian ingredients open up a whole universe of fresh and fast cooking and may cut your dependence on the take-out Asian food situation.

 15-Minute Hoisin Shrimp: You won’t believe how flavorful these are—and ready in the blink of the eye.